Santorini

 Santorini, (Note: Σαντορίνη, /el/.) officially Thira (Note: Θήρα, /el/.) or Thera, (Note: Pronounced /ˈθɪərə/ THEER-ə; Θήρα, /grc/.) is a Greek island in the southern Aegean Sea, about 200 km southeast from the mainland.
 It is the largest island of a small, circular archipelago formed by the Santorini caldera.
-It is the southernmost member of the Cyclades group of islands, with an area of approximately 73 km2 and a 2021 census population of 15,480.
+It is the southernmost member of the Cyclades group of islands, with an area of approximately 73 sqkm and a 2021 census population of 15,480.
 The municipality of Santorini includes the inhabited islands of Santorini and Therasia, and the uninhabited islands of Nea Kameni, Palaia Kameni, Aspronisi, Anydros, and Christiana.
-The total land area is 91 km2.
+The total land area is 90 sqkm.
 Santorini is part of the Thira regional unit.

-It is the most active volcanic centre in the South Aegean Volcanic Arc.
+Santorini is the most active volcanic centre in the South Aegean Volcanic Arc.
 The volcanic arc is approximately 500 km long and 20 to 40 km wide.
 The region first became volcanically active around 3–4 million years ago, though volcanism on Thera began around 2 million years ago with the extrusion of dacitic lavas from vents around Akrotiri.
 One of the largest volcanic eruptions in recorded history struck the island about 3,600 years ago, leaving a large water-filled caldera surrounded by deep volcanic ash deposits.